 Study of the interactions of microorganisms and their environments, including biotic and abiotic components.
-Topics include metabolic diversity, biogeochemistry, microbial diversity and modern methodologies are discussed with current research articles.
+Topics include metabolic diversity, biogeochemistry, microbial diversity and modern

 BIOL 5334 - Microbial Ecology

 Study of the interactions of microorganisms and their environments, including biotic and abiotic components.
 Topics include metabolic diversity, biogeochemistry, microbial diversity and modern methodologies are discussed with current research articles.